 At The Carbon Directory, we’re committed to protecting and respecting your privacy.
-We welcome the introduction of GDPR on 25 May 2018 as such a significant milestone in data protection.
+We welcomed the introduction of GDPR on 25 May 2018 as such a significant milestone in data protection.

 This Policy tells you how we collect, use and protect your information when you visit our websites and when you use our products and services.